 Product name EEPROM size Crypto library

-SA23YR48A 48 KBytes Neslib SA 2.0
+SA23YR48B 48 KBytes Neslib SA 2.0/3.0/3.1

-SB23YR48A 48 KBytes Neslib SB 2.0
+SB23YR48B 48 KBytes Neslib SB 2.0/3.0/3.1

-SA23YR80A 80 KBytes Neslib SA 2.0
+SA23YR80B 80 KBytes Neslib SA 2.0/3.0/3.1

-SB23YR80A 80 KBytes Neslib SB 2.0
+SB23YR80B 80 KBytes Neslib SB 2.0/3.0/3.1

-- 16 In this Security Target, the terms: - "TOE" or "Sx23YRxx" mean all 4 products, - "Sx23YR48" means the subset of products SA23YR48A / SB23YR48A, - "Sx23YR80" means the subset of products SA23YR80A / SB23YR80A, - "SA23YRxx" means the subset of products SA23YR48A / SA23YR80A, - "SB23YRxx" means the subset of products SB23YR48A / SB23YR80A. - The rest of this document applies to all 4 products, except when a particular mention to one of the products is added.
-For easier reading, the restrictions corresponding to a particular product are typeset as indicated here. - The Sx23YR48 are directly derived from the ST23YR48A by the addition of a public key cryptographic library named Neslib 2.0 SA for the SA23YR48A, Neslib 2.0 SB for the SB23YR48A. - The Sx23YR80 are directly derived from the ST23YR80A by the addition of a public key cryptographic library named Neslib 2.0 SA for the SA23YR80A, Neslib 2.0 SB for the SB23YR80A. - Such as the ST23YR48A and ST23YR80A, the TOE is a dual contact/contactless Smartcard IC based on the 8/16-bit ST23 CPU core, with 48 Kbytes EEPROM for the Sx23YR48, 80 Kbytes EEPROM for the Sx23YR80, an internally generated clock, an MPU, an internal True Random Number Generator (TRNG) and accelerators dedicated to cryptographic algorithms. - Operations are synchronized with an internally generated clock issued by the Clock Generator module.
+- 16 In this Security Target, the terms: - "TOE" or "Sx23YRxx" mean all 4 products, - "Sx23YR48" means the subset of products SA23YR48B / SB23YR48B, - "Sx23YR80" means the subset of products SA23YR80B / SB23YR80B, - "SA23YRxx" means the subset of products SA23YR48B / SA23YR80B, - "SB23YRxx" means the subset of products SB23YR48B / SB23YR80B. - The TOE comprises three possible revisions of Neslib: Neslib 2.0, Neslib 3.0, and Neslib 3.1, each of them having a SA and a SB version. - The rest of this document applies to all products with all revisions of the Neslib, except when a particular mention to one of the products or one of the subsets or one of the Neslib revisions is added.
+For easier reading, the restrictions corresponding to a particular product/subset/revision are typeset as indicated here. - The Sx23YR48 are directly derived from the ST23YR48B by the addition of a public key cryptographic library named Neslib SA for the SA23YR48B, Neslib SB for the SB23YR48B. - The Sx23YR80 are directly derived from the ST23YR80B by the addition of a public key cryptographic library named Neslib SA for the SA23YR80B, Neslib SB for the SB23YR80B. - Such as the ST23YR48B and ST23YR80B, the TOE is a dual contact/contactless Smartcard IC based on the 8/16-bit ST23 CPU core, with 48 Kbytes EEPROM for the Sx23YR48, 80 Kbytes EEPROM for the Sx23YR80, an internally generated clock, an MPU, an internal True Random Number Generator (TRNG) and accelerators dedicated to cryptographic algorithms. - Operations are synchronized with an internally generated clock issued by the Clock Generator module.
 The internal speed of the device is fully software programmable.
 High performance can be reached by using high speed internal clock frequency (up to 29 MHz).
 The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16 MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss.

-- An RF interface including an RF Universal Asynchronous Receiver Transmitter (RF UART) enables contactless communication up to 848 Kbits/s compatible with the ISO 14443-B standard. - The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.
+- An RF interface including an RF Universal Asynchronous Receiver Transmitter (RF UART) enables contactless communication up to 848 Kbits/s compatible with the ISO 14443-B standard. - 24 The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.